 It would be relatively straightforward to delay the exception throw until someone attempts to use a

 FindMany without first checking its validity, but I think it is important to continue to preserve the difference between an empty collection and one that could not be found as specified.

-#4 Updated by Tingjun Yang almost 4 years ago
+#4 Updated by Tingjun Yang over 5 years ago

 I understand it is important to preserve the difference between an empty collection and one that does not exist.
 But I find it inconvenient if FindMany throws at all because it means I have to put everything into an if block: